open/close all folders

 - Ziro from Super Cosplay War Ultra is always accompanied by a squad of henchman, and outside of one or two normal attacks, absolutely every one of Ziro's attacks is done by one of them (he even uses one as a meat shield when he blocks.)

-- Much of Avatar The Last Airbender's secondary cast, most notably the failed invasion force and The Order of the White Lotus.
+- Much of Avatar: The Last Airbender's secondary cast, most notably the invasion force and The Order of the White Lotus.

-- In The Legend Of Korra, the White Lotus has taken on the job of watching over the new Avatar in an official capacity.
-Though they don't seem to be very good at keeping her out of trouble.
+- In The Legend of Korra, the White Lotus has taken on the job of watching over the new Avatar in an official capacity, though they don't seem to be very good at keeping her out of trouble.
+This premise is pretty much abandoned entirely after a few episodes, instead switching the White Lotus to generic guards for Air Temple Island.

-- In Teenage Mutant Ninja Turtles 2003 there were the Guardians, an organization of high-tech Ninja who filled this role for the Utrons.
-Splinter's deceased master Himato Yoshi was one of them, and regarded as one of the best and one of the most loyal.
+- In Teenage Mutant Ninja Turtles (2003) there were the Guardians, an organization of high-tech Ninja who filled this role for the Utroms.
+Splinter's deceased master Hamato Yoshi was one of them, and regarded as one of the best and one of the most loyal.
 He was trusted with their greatest secrets, which is why he was targeted by the Shredder.
 It turned out to be pointless for the villain, as Yoshi was willing to die before he talked, and was Defiant to the End, insulting the honorless villain with his last words.